impersoft/Securcube-Whatsapp-Viewer/README.md

 Other databases are not supported yet

-If you want to extrat whatsapp 'key' file or databases from android devices you might be interested on [our android tool](https://bitbucket.org/securcube/android-tools)
+If you want to extract whatsapp 'key' file or have a full backup (with all databases) from android devices you might be interested on [our android tool](https://bitbucket.org/securcube/android-tools)

 Powered by [Securcube](http://securcube.net/)